 Me and my partner moved into our first home (still rented, I'm only 22 and that student loan is looming) in November and needed to furnish that.
 Then came our first year hosting Christmas for both of our families, and all the expenditure involved in that.
 So, I started saving at the beginning of January, which gave me almost exactly three months until we travel.
 Again, with the 'holy shit'.
 I spent the last week of December creating an action plan of how I was going to save the money I needed to, without having to resort to eating only beans on toast every day.
 Here are the tips that I've come up with:

 Buy a budgeting planner

 This thing is the first thing I started off with and it was a total eye-opener.
-My one comes from That Lame Company, and you can find it here.
 You write down exactly what you spend, and on what for each week.
 You set yourself a spending target for the week, and calculate how much is left over at the end of it.
 You can then see how much you've saved out of your budget each month.

 This has really been important for me.
 It shows exactly where my money is going, and was quite shocking in some respects.
 I could see how much I was wasting on things I really could be doing without, and it showed that all those little trips to maccies or cheeky wine nights really added up to be quite a bit of money.

 Once I could see exactly where my money was going, I could decide where I wanted to cut down spending.
 Eating out, or ordering in was proving to be a MASSIVE expenditure for me.
 I work lates a few nights a week, and the temptation to pop into KFC or Subway as I walk past at 11pm is sometimes a little too tempting, especially if I only have food that requires effort in the house.
 I've now upped my weekly food shop spending a little so that I always have food that's easy to make and eat in the house, and almost cut out spending money on takeout.
 This has made a huge difference to my weekly spending, and was something that was easy to do once I thought about it.